-Of course, we’re not counting on the doctor who made the mistake to own up to committing malpractice.
-We know that’s unlikely to happen.
+Of course, we’re not counting on the doctor who made a mistake to own up to committing malpractice.
+We know that,s unlikely to happen.

 So we locate medical experts who are trained and experienced in the same specialties as your child’s doctor.
 We cover the upfront costs of having these physicians review your child’s medical records.
 And we represent your family in all legal proceedings, guiding you through the process.